Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Joint Device-Edge Semantic Communication System

 \subsection{The Policy Network}

 In this subsection, we design a policy network to adaptively optimize the configurations of the semantic encoding and decoding networks to adapt to diverse channel conditions and images.
 We found in several networks, such as ResNet \cite{Identity} and Swin Transformer \cite{swin} that the deeper semantic encoder can achieve better average classification accuracy, while not all categories of images can achieve better classification accuracy in the deeper encoder.
 The fixed encoder cannot flexibly deal with varying channel conditions and images.
-Thus, we propose a policy network to determine the optimal configuration of the encoding network, by maximizing the classification accuracy under the constraint of the limited computing and bandwidth resources, which can be represented as:
+The split point $s$ is expected to adaptively adjust to alter the semantic encoding and decoding network, achieving the best accuracy under the constraint of the limited computing and bandwidth resources, which can be represented as: